iluwatar/java-design-patterns/interpreter/README.md

 ---
-title: "Interpreter Design Pattern - Examples, Usage, and Implementation in Java"
+title: "Interpreter Pattern in Java: Building Custom Parsers for Java Applications"
+shortTitle: Interpreter
 description: "Explore the Interpreter Design Pattern in Java with real-world examples, class diagrams, and step-by-step implementation.
 Learn when and how to use this powerful behavioral pattern."
 category: Behavioral
 language: en